manning-lp/moussanina-two-towers-with-tensorflow-recommenders-lp/README.md

 Repository for liveProject: Two Towers with TensorFlow Recommenders.
 This is project #2 of the series _Real World Recommendations Systems_.

 ## What's in here:
-This repository containg all the files required for you to begin this liveProject.
+This repository containg all the files required for you to begin this liveProject:

-the `data` directory contains the following files:
 * `metadata.json`
 * `test_data.zip`